ocaml/opam/master_changes.md

   * [BUG] Do not show the not-up-to-date message with packages tagged with avoid-version [#6273 @kit-ty-kate - fix #6271]
   * [BUG] Fix a regression on `opam upgrade <package>` upgrading unrelated packages [#6373 @AltGr]
   * [BUG] Fix a regression on `opam upgrade --all <uninstalled-pkg>` not upgrading the whole switch [#6373 @kit-ty-kate]
+  * Updates are now applied using the `patch` OCaml library instead of the system GNU Patch and diff utilities [#5892 @kit-ty-kate - fix ocaml/setup-ocaml#933]

 ## Tree